-Protect your farm now and into the future
+Protect your land now and into the future

-- Implement seasonal bird-friendly practices on your farm fields or wetland.
+- Implement seasonal bird-friendly practices on your farm fields or wetlands.
 Financial support is available from several incentive programs led by CVJV partner organizations. - Restore stream-side, wetland, or farm-edge habitat with financial support from a CVJV partner organization. - Time your land use activities strategically (harvest, flooding, etc.), with guidance from CVJV partners, to ensure safe passage of migrating birds and safe nesting for breeding birds. - Permanently protect your land and habitat with a conservation easement.
+Work with CVJV partners to develop land repurposing plans.